javedshaik/389Rfall2019/week/9/writeup/README.md

 `They left behind a greetz.fpff file on the server`
 7. What is a countermeasure to prevent this kind of intrusion from happening again?
 Note: disabling the vulnerable service is not an option.
-`To pevent this, one can detect open ports on their network and close them`
+`To pevent this, one can detect open ports on their network and close them` `One can also use a firewall to block ports`
 ### Part 2 (55 Pts)